radixdlt/radix-transaction-manifest-extension/README.md

 # Issus and Bug Reports

 If you have any questions or encounter any bugs or issues that you would like to report, you can [file an issue](https://github.com/radixdlt/radix-transaction-manifest-extension/issues/new) on the extension's GitHub repository.

+# License

+The executable components of the Radix Transaction Manifest Extension Code are licensed under the [Radix Software EULA](http://www.radixdlt.com/terms/genericEULA).

+The Radix Transaction Manifest Extension Code is released under the [Apache 2.0](LICENSE) license:

+      Copyright 2023 Radix Publishing Ltd

+      Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

+      You may obtain a copy of the License at: http://www.apache.org/licenses/LICENSE-2.0

+      Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+      See the License for the specific language governing permissions and limitations under the License.